davidloke/tebac-net/README.md

 * Input File Offset
 * Output File Path

-To provide this values, press `1`, followed by `Enter/Return` at the main menu screen.
-Follow the instructions to provide the values:
+To provide these values, press `1`, followed by `Enter/Return` at the main menu screen.
+Follow the prompts that appear subsequently:

 ```
 Setting up TeBaC-NET Session